vinugawade/ur-cache-cleaner/README.md

 ## Credits ✨

-The logo for **UR Cache Cleaner** was generated using the free logo designer [DesignEvo](https://www.designevo.com), while the icons were provided by [glyphter](https://glyphter.com/), a free icon font pack.
+The logo for **UR Cache Cleaner** was generated using the free logo designer [Renderforest](https://www.renderforest.com), while the icons pack created by [glyphter](https://glyphter.com/), a free icon font pack.

 ---